diving91/Bluetooth-scanner/README.md

 When started in configuration mode, the script will ask for the list of BT devices to monitor (via their BT Mac address)<br/>
 For each registered BT devices, the IDs for on & off jeedom cmd will be asked and stored into a BLE.ini file<br/>

-* Optionally a log file is generated to keep track of devices entering or levaing the adapter scan range<br/>
+* Optionally a log file is generated to keep track of devices entering or leaving the adapter scan range<br/>

 * More information via Jeedom forum (Fench Forum)<br/>
 https://www.jeedom.com/forum/viewtopic.php?f=31&t=25492<br/>